 30.5 x 61 cm / 12 x 24 inches

-Now, being in a different country, I have the responsibility of calling her every week.
+When I was studying in a different country, I had the responsibility of calling her every week.
 The patterns of the phone calls of my childhood have been further ritualised, in addition to being infused with stronger emotions such as guilt (for example, her reminding me to return home to Singapore to work).
 This study, based on three recordings of my weekly phone calls, explores my relationship with my grandmother through the identification of the nodes in our conversations – her repetitive questions, my simple answers.

 This work was exhibited in the VCS Spring 2014 Open Studios (1 May 2014), on the BFA Visual & Critical Studies Department floor at the School of Visual Arts.